YuLim2/YuLim2/README.md

 ### Hi there 👋

 I'm interested in solving countless problems with small things. <br>
-Currently, I am studying NLP for developing a chatbot. <br>
-And I am taking part in Kaggle competition!
-#### I will develop new and valuable products by utilizing the hidden value of the data.
+#### I will develop new and valuable products by utilizing the hidden value.

 #### Now

-- 💻 I'm trying to study Machine Learning!
 - 📚 I'm trying to read books everyday!

 #### BIO